rousso1/scss-root-selectors/README.md

 ---

 ## The main problems with CSS at scale
   * CSS is all at the global namespace (just like javascript)
   * Refactoring is complex; Hard to eliminate dead code (unreachable selectors)
   * Hard to know the visual output just by looking at the code.
   * Bloated stylesheets may lead to performance problems.
   * Its hard to write scoped CSS.

 ---

-## The Solution
+## A Holistic Solution

-1. The architecture of scss in your project
-2. 7 Guidelines to rule them all
+#### A few rules to write SCSS code
-3. root-selectors-helpers.scss library to enhance expression ability
+#### root-selectors-helpers.scss library to enhance expression ability
-4. A well configured SCSS linter.
+#### A well configured SCSS linter.
-5. A grunt task to enforce namespacing.
+#### A grunt task to enforce namespacing.

 ---